What Debts Can I File Bankruptcy on in California?

 Related Posts

 For those facing an uphill battle with trying to get control over debt, every day is a source of stress.
 Not only are creditors calling with threats, but you are watching your debt grow through late fees and interest.
-There may come a point where you consider bankruptcy in California, and the process is an effective way to get a fresh start with your finances.
+There may come a point where you consider a bankruptcy filing in California, and the process is an effective way to get a fresh start with your finances.
 However, one critical factor to understand is what debts you can file bankruptcy on in CA. You may be surprised to learn what you can and cannot discharge.

 With both Chapter 7 and Chapter 13 bankruptcy, you can eliminate qualifying debts at the end of the case.
 The key difference between the two is how you pay back creditors if you pay any amount at all.
 There are special rules under the US Bankruptcy Code about debts that are not dischargeable, while others cannot be wiped out because of the nature of the debt.